Denver Jones

-Denver Jones (born November 2, 2000) is an American basketball player.
+Denver Jones (born November 2, 2000) is an American professional basketball player for Doxa Lefkadas of the Greek Basketball League (GBL).
 He played college basketball for the Garden City Broncbusters, FIU Panthers and Auburn Tigers.

 Early life and high school

 Jones grew up in New Market, Alabama.
 An unranked recruit coming out of high school, he committed to play college basketball at Garden City Community College in Garden City, Kansas.

 College career

 Garden City CC

 In his one season at Garden City, Jones averaged 19.1 points per game on 40 percent three-point shooting.

 FIU

 Jones committed to play for the FIU Panthers.
-In 2021-22, he appeared in 31 games with seven starts, and averaged 12.5 points, 3.7 rebounds, and 2.3 assists per game.
+In 2021–22, he appeared in 31 games with seven starts, and averaged 12.5 points, 3.7 rebounds, and 2.3 assists per game.
 On January 7, 2023, Jones notched 29 points and four assists in an upset win over UAB.
 On March 4, he put up a career-high 30 points against Rice.
-During the 2022-23 season, Jones made 27 starts where he averaged 20.1 points and 3.8 rebounds per game, earning first-team all-Conference USA honors.
+During the 2022–23 season, Jones made 27 starts where he averaged 20.1 points and 3.8 rebounds per game, earning first-team all-Conference USA honors.
 After the season, he entered his name into the NCAA transfer portal.